EternityForest/pavillion/pavillion.md

 #### Opcode 15

 #### Opcode 16(Client Accept)
-The actual message content is reserved.
+The actual message content is reserved and so should be empty.
 This message indicates to the client that the secure connection was correctly established and may provide more info in the future.

 ### Reliable Messaging